nclient/NClient/README.md

 ![GitHub](https://img.shields.io/github/license/nclient/NClient)

 NClient is an automatic type-safe .NET HTTP client that can call web API methods using annotated interfaces.
-The main difference between NClient and its analogues is that NClient lets you to annotate ASP.NET controllers via interfaces and then use these interfaces to create clients.
+The main difference between NClient and its analogues is that NClient lets you annotate ASP.NET controllers via interfaces and then use these interfaces to create clients.
-This allows you to get rid of unwanted dependencies on a client side and to reuse an API description in clients without boilerplate code.
+It allows you to get rid of unwanted dependencies on a client side and to reuse an API description in clients without boilerplate code.

 ```C#
 [HttpFacade, Path("api/{controller}")]